-Talbayev is Editor of the international peer-reviewed journal Expressions maghrébines.
-She also serves on the editorial boards of several other journals, including Yale French Studies (2009-2013), Culture and Dialogue, and American Journal of Mediterranean Studies.
-She is a member of the Morocco Group at Tulane and a Newcomb College Institute Fellow.
+Talbayev is Editor of , the leading peer-reviewed journal of the Coordination Internationale des Chercheurs sur les Littératures Maghrébines (CICLIM) which has been housed in the Department of French and Italian since 2014.
+She has also served on the editorial boards of several other journals, including Yale French Studies (2009-2013).
+In 2016, she was named co-Vice President of the Center for Francophone Studies at the University of Leipzig, Germany, and she has recently joined the International Research Group for Culture and Dialogue at NUI Galway, Ireland.
+She has lectured widely at various educational and cultural institutions in the U.S., Europe, and North Africa.
 Prior to coming to Tulane, Talbayev was Assistant Professor of French at Yale University and an affiliate of the Council on Middle Eastern Studies and the Council on African Studies at the MacMillan Center at Yale.
-In June 2014, she was professeur invitée at the University of Tunis.